 During his early career, Dr. Morris Netherton spent eight years with the Los Angeles County Probation Department as a supervising counselor in the Juvenile Detention Center where he took the opportunity to hone his techniques and theories with troubled adolescents.
 This is where he formulated his birthing process when a young man was going through withdrawals and destroying his room.
 When Netherton entered the young man’s room, he was in a corner and in a fetal position.
 He told the young man, “I know where you are and let’s get you out.”
 The young man started breathing as directed, while Netherton was addressing him as if he were in his mother’s womb.
 The young man started repeating the same dialogue that he had heard from his mother and the medical staff during his birth.
 He felt the sensation of numbness when she was given anesthetics to ease the pain.
 Through vigorous breathing, the young man was reborn with miraculous changes.
 This led to a positive shift in his present behavior, which expedited discharge from the detention center.
 With such success, for the next six years, Dr. Morris Netherton served as Director for the Crisis Intervention Program in Juvenile Detention Centers for three Southern California counties where he participated in the development of short-term therapy procedures for children from troubled homes.

 Since Dr. Morris Netherton didn’t have a mentor or school to teach him this new technique and discovery, there was no structure or discipline involved.
 His subjects were recalling past-lives, prenatal, birth, surgeries, and other forgotten traumatic experiences.
 This was the genesis of the Netherton Method of Past Life Therapy and one of the vanguards of the alternative medicine movement of the 1960s.
 Because his techniques incorporated spirit, conception, mind, body, and soul, it didn’t fit the scientific model, which led to many skeptics.
 Alternative approaches today are still persecuted by licensing laws, insurance companies, and doctrinal research.
+However, since he first developed his theories and techniques new studies have come out that have garnered more acceptance of past life regression therapies in the world of traditional psychology.

 Past Life Therapy (PLT) is becoming more popular and widely accepted around the world.
 In many countries, PLT is considered a respected modality, in the same way that acupuncture and natural medicine has grown in popularity in the United States.
 There are increasingly more courses being taught in universities as Past Life Therapy becomes an accepted part of psychology academic programs.
 Dr. Thomas Paul and Past Life Therapy Center® will be offering PLT training and certification in the near future (subscribe for details and notifications).